Child Obesity Prevention List

 1. Take your child for a physical check-up with a pediatrician to rule out any physiological abnormalities that could cause weight gain.

-2. Limit or eliminate, soda and sugary fruit drinks, from your children’s diet, and encourage them to drink water instead.
+2. Limit or eliminate, soda and sugary fruit drinks, from your child’s diet, and encourage them to drink water instead.

 3. Limit your children’s consumption of fruit juice (even 100%), which, although more nutritious than soda, is both caloric and a concentrated source of fructose, a type of sugar that has been linked to increased fat production.